Skip to content

 It’s not about giving back.
 It’s about helping others to move forward.

 As a company that values uplifting our communities with creative experiences, Supera also prioritizes supporting local Chicago arts.
 We are committed donors to Black Ensemble Theater (Lakeview) and Red Orchid Theater (Old Town), each located in a Supera building neighborhood.
-In 2024, we will begin collaborations with two non-for-profit art organizations, The Digs and Acre Residency, donating space for them to use for exhibitions and teaching.
+In 2024 we began collaborations with two non-for-profit art organizations, The Digs and Acre Residency, donating space for them to use for exhibitions and teaching.

 Our Story